 - Access to a microphone, webcam, and speakers.

-You must be located in the state of Oregon or in a country that allows licensed professional counseling with the US (contact me for more details).
+You must be located either in Oregon, Vermont, or in a country that allows licensed professional counseling with the US (contact me for more details).
 If we have not met in person, I will ask you to verify your identity and location with a state ID, a driver’s license, or a passport.

 After we’ve talked in a 20-minute free consultation and determined online therapy is a good fit, electronic paperwork will be emailed to you.